RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/arch.md

  - The `User interface`, fully configurable (layout, theme and modules displayed), that lets users browse project content.
  - The `Administrator interface` allows **Instance admin** to create Projects and **Project Admin** to configure projects.

-You can refer to the [#business-modules](business modules dependency graph) to get an overview on how these three interfaces are loaded by our app.

-Moreover, for the `Portal` and `User` interfaces, we've created [Dynamic modules](/frontend/modules/dynamic-modules/) to brings UI features that the administrator can controll (options, layout,...).
+For the `Portal` and `User` interfaces, REGARDS UI defines [Dynamic modules](/frontend/modules/dynamic-modules/) to bring UI features that the administrator can controll (options, layout, menus...).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->